honest comparison

 Both Walla and Junocal are independent.
 Why is the price different?

 Product history and accumulated polish.
 Walla has been in market for around a decade and has accumulated years of operator-UX iteration that shows up at the edges.
-Junocal is launching now with the same structural commitments and the same primitives, but without the ten years of accumulated edge-case handling.
+Junocal is launching now with the same structural commitments and the same features, but without the ten years of accumulated edge-case handling.
 The price differential is honest: it says 'we are newer, so we cost less, with the trade-off that the edges are younger.'
 For studios where the polish is worth the premium, Walla is the right call; for studios where the structural commitments and the core feature set are what matter, Junocal at one-quarter the price is the right call.

 What about Walla's marketing automation features?